ziggythehamster/handbook/orgchart.md

 **Andrea LaRowe** is Basecamp’s Head of People Ops.
 Andrea works with Jason and David to make working at Basecamp an excellent experience for its employees.
 She manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
 Andrea is often the best person to tap first, when you don’t know who to talk to about a problem.

-Navid Afshar is Basecamp’s admin assistant.
-He assists Andrea with all administrative operations, and he’s primarily responsible for bookkeeping, supporting tax-related work, and coordinating the details for our meetups.
-Navid is another great person to ping if you don’t know where to go with a question.
+Navid Afshar was Basecamp’s admin assistant.
+He assisted Andrea with all administrative operations, and he was primarily responsible for bookkeeping, supporting tax-related work, and coordinating the details for our meetups.
+Navid was another great person to ping if you don’t know where to go with a question.

 ### Customer Support (aka Team OMG)

-**Kristin Aardsma** is the head of the customer support team.
-She’s responsible for the entire customer support team which uses [Help Scout](https://www.helpscout.net) to respond to customer tickets.
-Her team consists of Jabari Allen, Ashley Bowe, Haas Cavazos, Sylvia Chong, Chase Clemons, Merissa Dawson, Shanae Dykes, Tony Giang, James Glazebrook, Elizabeth Gramm, Chris Joyce, Lexi Kent-Monning, Marcia Deidra Boland, Jim Mackenzie, Willow Moline, Jayne Ogilvie, and Joan Stewart.
+**Kristin Aardsma** was the head of the customer support team.
+She was responsible for the entire customer support team which uses [Help Scout](https://www.helpscout.net) to respond to customer tickets.
+Her team consisted of Jabari Allen, Ashley Bowe, Haas Cavazos, Sylvia Chong, Chase Clemons, Merissa Dawson, Shanae Dykes, Tony Giang, ~~James Glazebrook~~, Elizabeth Gramm, Chris Joyce, ~~Lexi Kent-Monning~~, Marcia Deidra Boland, Jim Mackenzie, ~~Willow Moline~~, Jayne Ogilvie, and Joan Stewart.

 ### Executive